nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ## Mutations

-You can modify state with either a "set" or a "do" line.
+You can affect state with either a "set" or a "do" line.

 ```
 if SomeGlobal.has_met_nathan == false